adityalg/riscv-single-cycle-cpu/README.md

   - Write-back selection (ALU / memory / PC+4)
   - PC update selection (PC+4 / branch target / jump target)

-A detailed datapath diagram will be added in a future update.

 ---